 The UC SVA believes people of all ages, backgrounds and abilities have something valuable to contribute to their community.

 Our organisation is focused on learning new skills, meeting new people and making a positive impact in our communities.

 How it works

 The UC SVA is an incorporated society operated by an executive of 30 University of Canterbury students.
 The Executive is appointed each year by the Student Volunteer Army Charitable Trust.
 The Trust was established to further the values and ethos of the original SVA.
-The Executive works together to implement the clubs initiatives and create volunteering opportunities in the community for the students of the University of Canterbury.
-The goal is to create events that inspire students to continue to volunteer throughout their university career and beyond.
+The Executive works together to implement the club’s initiatives and create volunteering opportunities in the community for the students of the University of Canterbury.

-Established in 2017, and winner of the ‘Best Event’ at the UCSA Supreme Club Awards 2017, this is the first event of the year, catering for up to 1000 students.
+Established in 2017, and winner of the ‘Best Event’ at the UCSA Supreme Club Awards 2017, this is the first event of the year, catering for up to 800 students.
 This event aims to inspire and activate as many students as possible to give volunteering a try.
-Students head to a location in Christchurch to complete a large scale volunteer project followed by a barbecue, live music and a celebration of the morning’s work.
+Students head to a location in Christchurch to complete a large-scale volunteer project followed by a barbecue, live music and a celebration of the morning’s work.

 Student Volunteer Army Camp

 We run two SVA camps which involve taking 100 volunteers to a location out of Christchurch for the weekend.
 The camps typically run over either one or two nights, and include social events alongside the volunteering work.
 This event was established in 2016 and thus far we have travelled to the Marlborough Sounds, Akaroa, Hanmer Springs, and Kaikoura.